How To Find Your Own Mentor in College

 - Do you need a lawyer who can really share some ins and outs of the law school process?

 - Do you need a marketing expert who can show you how to maneuver your way into a large company?

 - Do you simply need an upperclassman to give you some tips on how to get through finals?

 Whatever the case may be, write it down so that when you start looking, you’ll make sure to hit those major points and the rest will fall into place.

-Anything else: In addition to guidance on the next steps, is there anything else that you are looking to find a college mentor to help you with? (connections, job search, resume review, taking a look at written content, etc).
-This is meant to be a personalized experience, so make sure you get at least a skeletal understanding on what you’re hoping to get out of a mentorship.
+This is meant to be a personalized experience, so make sure you get at least a basic understanding on what you’re hoping to get out of a mentorship.

 After you’ve planned specific goals that your feel one mentor could help you with and have completed this wishlist of sorts for a potential mentor, it’s time to start looking!